FAQ

 Click for bio

 Lauren joined Abide in 2023.
-She is a member of Christ Reformed Church in Anaheim, California.
+She attends Christ Reformed Church in Anaheim, California.
 She enjoys helping bring Christian young adults together in fellowship, and to strengthen one another's knowledge of the Lord.
-Lauren works as a recreation leader for the city of Yorba Linda, and a substitute child care teacher for the Placentia Yorba Linda Unified School District.
+Lauren works as a reimbursement specialist for RIS RX.
 Lauren enjoys running and reading in her free time.

 Erica Anrig